Ningalkkum Aakaam Kodeeshwaran: Season 4

 Asianet announced the fourth season of NAK in late 2016.
 The first question for entry was published on the channel 7 November 2016 at 6:30 pm.
 Suresh Gopi hosted the fourth season.
-The show was launched on 16 January 2017 with Sujatha Mohan and Swetha Mohan rendering the inaugural song (Allah thero Naah).
+The show was launched on 16 January 2017 with Sujatha Mohan and Swetha Mohan rendering the inaugural song (Allah thero Naah) with minor change, new graphic, intro and update for studio, lifeline Double Dip was removal and lifeline Fifty - fifty (50/50) was restored.

 Celebrity guests

 Kodeeshwaran Junior

 This is a special round that contained school students as the contestants.
 The episodes were telecasted from 1 May 2017 to 10 May 2017, from 5 June 2017 to 9 June 2017 and again from 19 June 2017 to 23 June 2017.

+Season 5 (2019 - 2020)

 Rules

 The standard Millionaire format is used, with the Fastest Finger contest before the main game.

 The money won after each question is roughly doubled from the previous amount won, exponentially increasing the amount won after each correct answer until the contestant reaches the final question, after which they win the maximum prize (1 crore).

+The clock format was used, question 1 - 5, the contestants has 30 second (season 1 - 2), 45 second (season 3 - 5) for thinking and give the correct answer, for question 5 - 10 contestants has 45 second (season 1 - 2), 60 second (season 3 - 4) in last 5 question, 11 - 15: no time limits.